 The bonus to the Seaport, and the reason it’s my fave, is that they have a patio – perfect for enjoying a burger and a beer on a gorgeous, sunny Churchill day.

-While I was there, it was patio dining only due to COVID (not sure why since The Tundra Inn had dine-in eating) and I was 100% ok with that …. the weather was stellar the whole week I was there!
+While I visited, it was patio dining only due to COVID (not sure why since The Tundra Inn had dine-in eating) and I was 100% ok with that …. the weather was stellar the whole week I was there!

-Note: The patio only has 4-5 tables available, so you may have to wait for a table or go elsewhere.
+Note: The patio only had 4-5 tables available, so you may have to wait for a table or go elsewhere (due to COVID).

 “Food brings people together on many different levels.
 It’s nourishment of the soul and body; it’s truly love.”

 New to town as of August 2021, Churchill Chinese Food are using the kitchen at the Dancing Bear to offer delicious, authentic Chinese food to locals and tourists alike.

 They currently only offer take out, there is no dine in option.

 I ordered from here once during my visit.
 I had pre-arranged a pick-up for 7:00 pm after my beluga whale kayak.
 It’s not your Canadianized Chinese food, so expect more authentic dishes.
 It was really good.
 Definite recommend!

 Dining out can get expensive, especially if you’re visiting for more than 3-4 days.
 If you’re into saving money and less into ambience then, the café at the Churchill Health Centre in the Town Centre provides a budget friendly option.

 I had breakfast there, and for $5.25 I got 2 eggs, 2 toasts and 3 meats (choice of bacon or sausage).
 Other options such as bagels or muffins are available, as are a selection of juices and coffee.